tomtom28/90.3-core-scrape/README.md

 ### Cloning Down the Repo
 This application uses Python 3.

-Use `pip3 install` to install all requirements.
+Use ` pip install -r requirements.txt` to install all requirements.

 Run application by `cd`ing into the Repo and using `python app.py`